 4. How we manage your personal information

 We manage personal information using customer relationship management software.
 The data from this software program is stored securely in a client database in our own internal company servers and in our Cloud-based servers located in Australia.
 For more information about how we safeguard your personal information see section 12 below.

-If we hold personal information about an individual, and CAR no longer needs the information, we will take reasonable steps to destroy or de-identify the personal information.
+If we hold personal information about an individual, and CAR no longer needs the information, we will take reasonable steps to de-identify the personal information.
 We will only keep your personal information for as long as we need your information for the purposes listed in sections 7 and 10 below, unless we are required by an Australian law or a court/tribunal order to retain the information.

 CAR does not give individuals the option of dealing with CAR anonymously, or under a pseudonym, because to do so would breach CAR’s obligations.

 We may receive personal information about individuals we have not requested.
 If we receive unsolicited personal information, we will decide whether the information is reasonably necessary for our activities and could have been collected under the APPs.
 If we would not have been able to collect the information, we will destroy or de-identify the information.

 6. About whom do we collect personal information?